-The taper of filter strainer (B) must be installed in the direction of flow.

-Filter strainer (B) is only installed in appliances as shown in the diagram on the right:
+- Install filter strainer (B) with the cone pointing in the direction of flow. - Filter strainer (B) is installed in appliances only as shown in the figure on the right:

 5. Mount DHW flow sensor with new gaskets.

 Risk of electric shock from escaping heating water or DHW